Topics Map > OS & Desktop Software > Windows

 This document will walk through creating a quiz within captivate and having it export a SCORM (Sharable Content Object Reference Model) object to the LMS.

-Captivate CS9 has the ability to test a user's knowledge and then export that data via a "SCORM" (Sharable Content Object Reference Model) object.
-This data can then be read by most LMS' (Learning management systems) and translated into a gradebook score.
+Captivate 2019 has the ability to test a user's knowledge and then export that data via a "SCORM" (Sharable Content Object Reference Model) object.
+This data can then be read by most LMS' (Learning Management Systems) and translated into a gradebook score.
 This document will go over creating a quiz and enabling it to be exported as a SCORM if the creator chooses to.

 Creating a Quiz Slide:

 1. To create a quiz within Captivate, first a quiz slide must be created.
 A quiz slide can be added by clicking Slides on the top left of the toolbar, then Question Slide (Figure 1).

 2. From here you may also select whether this is going to be a graded question, a survey, or a pretest.Figure 1A new window will open asking how many of each question type you'd like to add (Figure 2).Figure 2